Master of Architecture

 This is a 4 + 2-year program; students are encouraged to spend their summers interning.

 Applicants will start as part of the B.S.
 Arch degree, and apply into the M. Arch degree as a continuation.
 Students who graduated from the CoA's B.S.
 Arch program with 3.0 GPA at graduation are automatically accepted into the M. Arch program upon application.
+The admission application includes a portfolio of creative work (writing, design, drawing, photography, etc.) that reflects the student's level of design interest, intellectual inquiry, and communication skills.
 Students applying to the CoA graduate programs who have an undergraduate degree other than a B.S. in Architecture will be required to submit their transcripts for review and consideration.

 For all questions regarding CoA graduate admissions, including transfers, reach out to firstname.lastname@example.org.